hmcts/service-auth-provider-app/README.md

 You need to have the `azure-cli` installed and be logged in (`az login`) for it to work, also ensure you are in the `dcd_reform_dev_logs` group in AAD.

+#### Getting the change to production
+Create a pull request after you've set the secret in all vaults, once your build is green you can request a review by posting on the #rpe Slack channel.
+If the build is green, and the PR template was filled out correctly showing that the secret has been entered in all vaults then the change will be merged and a build automatically triggered.
+Once the build is finished and passed it will be automatically deployed to the AAT and production environments.
+If you need it in demo you can merge the code to demo and `git push`.

 #### Reading the secret in client service's infrastructure code

 Once the service's secret is stored in Azure Key Vault, it can be retrieved